-Vitamin B12 Blood Test, Unsaturated Binding Capacity
+Vitamin B12 Blood Test, Unsaturated Binding Capacity - NOT CURRENTLY AVAILABLE

 A Vitamin B12 Blood Test, Unsaturated Binding Capacity is a differential diagnosis of polycythemia vera from secondary/relative polycythemias; evaluate macrocytic/megaloblastic anemia; diagnose congenital absence of transcobalamin II or cobalophilin (transcobalamin I and III)